terzikk/BreakChecker/README.md

 python breach_checker.py
 ```
 Follow the prompts to scan a domain and save results locally.
 The configuration
 can also be provided in `config.json` as shown above.
+The command expects a
+valid domain name.
+Input is cleaned and validated against a strict pattern so
+malformed or impossible domains are rejected.

 ## Running the API server